aryan-mehta/aryan-mehta/README.md

 - 🤝 I’m looking for a Full Time **- Software Engineering or a Data Science Job in USA**

-- 👨‍💻 Some of my projects are available at [https://github.com/aryan-mehta](https://github.com/aryan-mehta)

 - 💬 Ask me about **Python, Flask, MongoDB, React, Vue, JavaScript, Web Development**

 - 📫 How to reach me **amehta64@asu.edu**